ahoys/logscribe/readme.md

 **Tip:** Adding tags to disabledTags will disable all logs that have the tag.

-### Filescribe.getGlobalOptions
+### Logscribe.getGlobalOptions
-Returns the current global options of Filescribe:
+Returns the current global options of Logscribe:
 ```
-import { getGlobalOptions } from 'filescribe';
+import { getGlobalOptions } from 'logscribe';
 console.log(getGlobalOptions());
 ```

 ### Local logging options
 As promised, you can also have custom options log by log.
 Maybe some logs need to go somewhere else?
 Maybe some logs can't be over 512 characters?
 No problem:
 ```
-import log from 'filescribe';
+import log from 'logscribe';
 log(
   'Hello World',
   '',